HOW FILMING IN VIETNAM FACILITATES YOUR PRODUCTION PROJECT?

 But don't be worried! fixer in Vietnam and the film officer will help you apply for permission prior to your filming.
 To submit this document, you need to define the exact locations (longitude and latitude) where you want to have a drone flight and the date of flying a drone.
 It will take around 10 working days to issue this kind of permit.
 It is not necessary to present any certificate of the pilot who will operate the drone.

 Recently, some people have emailed to ask me whether or not they can bring in drones and have drone flights without a Vietnam drone permit.
-As a tourist, you can push your luck by having drone flights at places/attractions which are not very touristy or not in the center of Hanoi, Ho Chi Minh City, or other major cities.
+As a tourist, you can push your luck by having drone flights at places that are not very touristy or not in the centre of Hanoi, Ho Chi Minh City, or other major cities.
 The highest risk is that your drone will be confiscated, the footage will be deleted and you got fined.

 For professional shooting, my advice is that you officially apply for permission of having a drone flight in Vietnam so you can focus 100% on filming the content and not be distracted by other things.